PaulUithol/Backbone-relational/README.md

 ## <a name="q-and-a"/>Known problems and solutions

-> **Q:** Relations do not seem to be initialized properly.

-**A:** This (mostly) seems to occur because a relation is defined in the `reverseRelations` of another model, which hasn't been instantiated yet (which in turn means it's `relations` haven't been created yet, so the `reverseRelation` hasn't been created yet either).
-The current workaround is to create an instance of this other model first (this can be either a dummy that gets destroyed right away, or one that you actually use).

 > **Q:** After a fetch, `add:<key>` events don't occur for nested relations.

 **A:** This is due to the `{silent: true}` in `Backbone.Collection.reset`.
 Pass `fetch( {add: true} )` to bypass this problem.